Parsley

 Parsley is relatively free from pests and diseases but the following guys can be a problem at times:

-- Caterpillars may also take a liking to your parsley but can be picked off by hand before they do too much damage.
+• Caterpillars may also take a liking to your parsley but can be picked off by hand before they do too much damage.
+You can also spray with OCP eco-caterpillar killer.